DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/10-04 Environmental Artist Meeting Notes.md

 	- Also, we can make sure we exhaust all the ideas for a theme before moving on to the next one.

 # Runes EVERYWHERE
+One of the ways I want to make the game feel more magical is to have magical runes everywhere.